 What makes Penelope qualified?

-I have a Masters in Nutrition (MSc) and I am a Registered Nutritionist with AFN in public health with over 15 years experience.
+I have a Masters in Nutrition (MSc).
+I am a Registered Nutritionist with AFN in public health with over 15 years experience.

 I complete yearly CPD to hold my registration with the Association for Nutrition.

 - Responsive Feeding therapy